 https://mobilemusthave.com/products/8-port-gigabit-poe-network-switch-12v?_pos=3&_sid=8b929445b&_ss=r

-Step 4: Extending the range of the wifi signal (AP)
+Step 4: Extending the range of the Wi-Fi signal (Access Points)

-Most of our maritime customers are putting these setups into long sailboats or yachts, meaning that they will need to add an access point if they want to have coverage throughout the entirety of their boat.
+Most of our marine customers are putting these setups into long sailboats or yachts, meaning that they will need to add at least one access point if they want to have coverage throughout the entirety of their boat.

 • AP AX Lite: $299 (2x2 mimo)